5 Benefits of Pursuing Nursing as a Second Degree

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (866) 892-6463.

 Deciding to change your career can be daunting, but choosing nursing as a second degree can be a great path to follow.
-While you will need to return to school to pursue a nursing career, second-degree nursing programs like Marian University’s Accelerated Bachelor of Science in Nursing (ABSN) program allow students to graduate on an accelerated timeline to get them back into the workforce sooner.
+While you will need to return to school to pursue a nursing career, accelerated nursing programs like Marian University’s Accelerated Bachelor of Science in Nursing (ABSN) program allow students to graduate in as few as 16 months to get them back into the workforce sooner.

 As an ABSN student, you’ll complete a rigorous blend of online coursework, hands-on nursing labs, and in-person clinical rotations.
 While the program requires an intense, full-time learning format, you’ll receive highly personalized attention from our faculty and staff every step of the way.